TomonobuHayakawa/spresense/examples/dnnrt_lenet/README.txt

 First, copy a directory, `examples/dnnrt_lenet/lenet-5/`, onto the root of SD card as below.
 The `lenet-5` directory holds 10 hand-written digit images, `[0-9].pgm`, under `lenet-5/data/`.
-These images were drawn by dnnrt developers and their filenames are labels for each image (i.e. 1 is drawn in `1.pgm`).
+These images were drawn by _dnnrt_ developers and their filenames are labels for each image (i.e. 1 is drawn in `1.pgm`).
-You can confirm actual images by `display` command in ImageMagick(http://www.imagemagick.org), etc.
+You can confirm actual images by `display` command in ImageMagick, etc.

 ```
 $ cd Spresense.git/examples/dnnrt_lenet/